-Our latest infographic examines how HR says it spends its time.
+How does HR spends its time?
 The top monopoliser on the list?
 ‘EMAIL’.
 Anyone surprised?
 No.

 Email is a victim of it's own usefulness

 It’s not hard to see how we got here.
 In a little over two decades, email’s ubiquity and literal light-speed efficiency has delivered a workplace revolution.
 But for many, including HR, email’s suitability for so many tasks created a trap.

 Today, much of the workforce administration that HR professionals spend their lives performing is conducted through email.

 In a recent study by People Today and CIPR, HR professionals estimated that almost a third of their time is spent reading, responding to and generally managing their emails.

 There are a number of things you can do to become more effective with email, or to be more accurate, to stop email making you less effective at everything else.

 Bill Gates famously filtered all email senders so only certain people could reach him; those in his company, those who he’d corresponded with in the past, and his friends.
 Gates’s approach might not be so applicable to a busy HR professional with a demanding workforce to manage, but his spirit of discipline and management can be.

 For instance, popular advice is to train yourself not to check your inbox every five minutes (caution, this can be a hard habit to break).
 Schedule specific times twice a day when you will check and respond to emails.
 And turn off pop-up notifications.
 They’re a distracting productivity-destroyer.

 Google will provide almost a million articles with titles like, ‘101 ways to be better at email’, or ’10 routes to a zero inbox’.
 But these tips and tricks are like trying to plug a leaky dam with blu-tack.